nathanael-fijalkow/games_book/_sources/Classic/3_Parity/value_iteration.md

 *  a set $S$ of vertices (each vertex appears at most once in $S$, the order in which vertices are stored and retrieved from the set does not matter);
 *  for each vertex of Eve a number of edges.

-For our complexity analysis we use the unit cost RAM model, see  {ref}`Section <1-sec:computation>` for details.
+For our complexity analysis we use the unit cost RAM model, see  Section {ref}`1-sec:computation` for details.
 In the case at hand let us choose for the machine word size $w = \log(m) + \log(d)$, so that an edge together with its priority can be stored in one machine word.
 The space complexity of this data structure depends on the encoding of $T$, which we will discuss later.